Random Spanning Trees for Expanders, Sparsifiers, and Virtual Network Security: Construction of Expander-Based Overlay Network

-Assume that the underlying network is represented by a weighted graph $G=(V,E,\omega)$.
-A random walk begins from a randomly chosen vertex, and moves to one of its neighbors with probability proportional to the weight of the edge, $P[(u,v)]=\frac{\omega(u,v)}{\omega(u)}$.
-Each time the random walk arrives to a new vertex, a vertex which was not visited before; the edge, through which it arrived, is added to the spanning tree construction.
-Inspired by the work of Goyal et al., we show that for a weighted bounded degree graph and for the weighted complete graph a small number of spanning trees result in a subgraph with expansion properties comparable to each cut of the original graph.
-In addition, the generated subgraph utilizes the capacity of the primal network by including edges of greater capacity with a greater probability.
+The substrate network is represented by a weighted graph $G=(V,E,\omega)$.
+We construct an overlay network with expansion properties as a union of random spanning trees, each tree constructed with a \textbf{weighted random walk} on the substrate graph.
+A weighted random walk begins from a randomly chosen vertex $u$, and moves to one of its neighbors $v \in \Gamma'(u)$ with probability proportional to the weight of a connecting edge $(u,v)$: $Pr[(u,v)]=\frac{\omega(u,v)}{\omega(u)}$.
+Each time the random walker arrives at a new vertex, a vertex which was not visited before, the edge through which it arrived is added to the spanning tree construction.

-For generating a random spanning tree, we use the algorithm derived by Andrei Broder \cite{broder_generating_1989}.
-However, we modify the algorithm to utilize the probabilities of weights (Algorithm \ref{alg:alg1}).
-Overlay network is created by repeating $k$ times the creation of a random spanning tree (Algorithm \ref{alg:alg2}).
+Algorithm \ref{alg:alg1} generates a random spanning tree using a modified version of the algorithm derived by Andrei Broder~\cite{broder_generating_1989}.
+Algorithm \ref{alg:alg2} creates an overlay network by repeating $k$ times the creation of a random spanning tree using Algorithm \ref{alg:alg1}, and uniting the generated random spanning trees.
+The weights of the added edges are re-scaled by the total number of samples and the re-scaled weights are summed if edges already exist.

-Goyal et al. showed in \cite{goyal_expanders_2009} that for any bounded degree graph, the union of at least two random spanning trees of the graph approximates the expansion of every cut in the graph.
-Using more trees gives a better approximation.
-We follow the outline of the proofs in \cite{goyal_expanders_2009} and prove them for weighted graphs.
-Pemantle proved the following theorem on the negative correlation property of uniform spanning trees \cite{snell_topics_1995}.
+The running time of Algorithm \ref{alg:alg1} depends on the cover time of the graph.
+It is known that the cover time of a graph is captured by the effective resistance of the graph and is bounded by $\bigO(2|E|R_{\max}\log n)$, where $R_{\max}$ is the maximal effective resistance of the graph~\cite{chandra_electrical_1996}.
+By treating the graph as an electrical network we replace $|E|$ by the sum of all resistances $\mathcal{R}=\sum_{e \in E}R_e=\sum_{e \in E}\frac{1}{\omega_e}$.
+There, the cover time bound is $\bigO(2\mathcal{R}R_{\max}\log n)$.
+The maximal effective resistance is bounded by $\bigO(n)$~\cite{chandra_electrical_1996}.
+Consequently, the cover time is bounded by $\bigO(2\mathcal{R}n\log n)$.
+Note that for very small weights, the cover time can be exponentially large.
+Since the random walk will be very unlikely to go across a cut with all edges having exceptionally small weights.
+In general, the cover time of a weighted random walk is $\Omega(n \log n)$~\cite{berenbrink_random_2015}.